Astronomy Modeling Instruction with Exoplanets

 Some other interesting literature and statistics to consider:

-Below are just a taste of some of the online resources our Modeling Astronomy course utilizes and others we may in the future.
-In the Astronomy Modeling with Exoplanets workshop we teach you how to do image analysis, photometry, observation planning, use telescopes, etc., as well as how to utilize the Modeling pedagogy with the materials we provide and these and many other astronomy resources and data.
+Below are just a taste of some of the online resources the AME course utilizes and others that it may include in the future.
+In the Astronomy Modeling with Exoplanets workshop participants are taught how to perform image analysis, photometry, observation planning, use telescopes, etc., as well as how to utilize the Modeling pedagogy with the materials and data provided, such as the following:

 Talk at the 2023 American Geophysical Union (AGU)